Health - Hearts

 The importance of this clinical data is clear - while the genetic makeup for SAS may be present in a dog, the actual detection of subaortic stenosis becomes difficult in mild cases, with definitive diagnosis

+of the carrier depending on post-mortem exams.
+This makes genetic counselling for this genetic trait difficult and leaves breeders frustrated.
+Treatment for SAS can be frustrating.
 Mild Cases:Therapy is usually not indicated in mild cases, as affected dogs are usually asymptomatic and can live a full and productive life.

 The only exception requires the use of prophylactic antibiotics for potential bacterial problems; such as dental procedures, surgery, and wounds; due to the risk of the dog developing endocarditis (bacterial colonization of the heart valves), which may damage the heart valves.